Stomata

 Gas Exchange

-• Stomata facilitate the entry of CO2 into the leaf, which is used in the process of photosynthesis.
+Stomata facilitate the entry of CO₂ into the leaf, which is used in the process of photosynthesis.
+It also permits issuance of oxygen, which is a by-product of photosynthesis.

 Transpiration

-Mechanism Of Stomatal Movement
+Mechanism of Stomatal Movement

 The movement of stomata, i.e., opening and closing of stomata is a complicated process controlled by several factors.

-• Role of Guard Cells: The guard cells become turgid to open the stoma and flaccid to close it.
+The guard cells become turgid to open the stoma and flaccid to close it.

-• Role of Turgor Pressure: The changes in turgor pressure in guard cells are responsible for the opening and closing of stomata.
+The changes in turgor pressure in guard cells are responsible for the opening and closing of stomata.

 Factors Influencing Stomatal Movement